 Horror RPGs appear to be going through a resurgence, at least according to my own convention statistics.
-It’s easy to fill up a game of Call of Cthulhu these days, even at a small convention, and my GURPS Horror historical crossovers do well too.
+It’s easy to fill up a game of Call of Cthulhu with excited players these days, even at a small convention, and my GURPS Horror historical crossovers do well too.

 As most horror writers will tell you, the best horror is deeply connected to human emotion.
 Vampires represent disease, werewolves the unstoppable force of nature, and Lovecraft’s elder gods the fear of the vast universe around us.
 I thought the fear of change would make a good basis for a horror adventure.